 There are three copies of this form.
-Copy B is to be included with your income tax return.
+Copy B is to be included with your income tax return if federal income tax is witheld.
 Copy C is for your own records.
 Copy 2 is filed with your state, city, or local income tax return, when required.
-See the illustrated Copy B (Form RRB-1099-R) on the next page.
+See the illustrated Copy B (Form RRB-1099-R) above.